Rendezvous by Nabil Anani, Sliman Mansour and Tayseer Barakat

-23 April – 21 May 2016
+23 APRIL - 21 MAY 2016

-The paintings on show in the exhibition mark the continued journey in each of artist’s own particular oeuvre of work and reflecting their own individual pre-occupations in which they explore themes from the prism of today and reflect upon the experience of the contemporary condition.
+The paintings on show in the exhibition mark the continued journey in each of the artist’s own particular oeuvre of work and reflect their own individual pre-occupations in which they explore themes from the prism of today and reflect upon the experience of the contemporary condition.
 Perhaps what they all share in common is a sense of melancholia and foreboding, whether it is the isolated figures in Barakat’s work, the empty vacated landscapes of Mansour, or the gestures and poses in Anani’s work- a strong sense of loss pervades all the works.

-Mansour’s detailed affectionate rendering of the olive tree, seems to offer a prism of hope- a gesture of continued steadfastness which reveals itself through the various nuances of the paintings of these three artists whether it is a gesture of a dream of freedom, an individual olive tree or the rhythms of stoic figures.
+Mansour’s detailed, affectionate rendering of the olive tree seems to offer a prism of hope- a gesture of continued steadfastness which reveals itself through the various nuances of the paintings of these three artists, whether it is a gesture of a dream of freedom, an individual olive tree or the rhythms of stoic figures.

 Anani Mansour Barakat Palestinian Art Anani Mansour Barakat Palestinian Ar